data-solution-automation-engine/DIRECT/Documentation/Documentation.md

 ## Rollback and re-processing

-When processing errors occur (a data integration process fails), relevant information about the failure is recorded in the repository by the framework.
+When processing errors occur (a process fails), relevant information about the failure is recorded in the repository by the framework.
 This information can be used to recover from data loading errors and set the data solution back into the original state prior to the occurrence of the error.

 This 'rollback' can be configured at both Batch and Module level.